 The Killing Fields is the site where executions took place during the genocide.
 There are mass graves, the infamous and disturbing ‘killing tree’ that babies were smashed against to avoid any potential future revenge attempts, and the bone remains of just some of the thousands of victims that have been dug up in the years since.
 The site also features a museum where you can watch an informative documentary and see paintings of what people imagined these horrific acts to look like.

 Using the audio guide is well worth it to hear an extensive and accurate history, as well as firsthand accounts from some of the very few survivors.
 It also provides facts about the aftermath and explains each stop along the route in great detail.

 Formally Chao Ponhea Yat High School, Tuol Sleng Genocide Museum houses S-21, the building that saw innocent people imprisoned, tortured, and interrogated.
 Covered in iron bars and surrounded by barbed wire, there was no escape for inmates.

 S-21 was designed to force Cambodian citizens to name family members and associates who were against Pol Pot’s beliefs.
 These confessions were coerced and saw more innocent people tortured and killed.

 These five buildings house empty classrooms used for torture, including the tools and equipment, tiny cells where the inmates were held, photographs of the inmates that were taken upon arrival, statements from surviving soldiers and family members, and an array of information surrounding the politics and those responsible for these horrific acts.

-Guest writer Clare Caddick from the UK spent a couple months travelling solo around Thailand, Laos, Cambodia and Vietnam on Stray Asia’s Lot Pass.
-She loves nature and believes there is no such thing as fear in adventure!
+Guest writer Clare Caddick from the UK spent a couple months travelling solo around Thailand, Laos, Cambodia and Vietnam on a Stray Asia Tour.
+She loves nature and believes there is no such thing as fear in an adventure!